The London Archives

 Explore the experiences of Londoners during the Second World War in this free exhibition.
 What effect did it have on the city they knew?
 What was it like to live through the Blitz, to see your neighbourhood change overnight, or to be a volunteer with one of the city’s emergency services?

-Exhibition at Guildhall Art Gallery
+Exhibition at City Heritage Gallery at Guildhall

 Explore stories and articles about the archives and London's history in our blog.